 Feedback on Projects

-Your score will be displayed in your Cobra account.
+Your score along with comments about your work will be displayed in your Cobra account.
 This makes it easy for you to track your progress in this course.

 Quizzes and Exam